Adolphe Cohn: Biography

+He married Marian Loys Wright on April 6, 1887.
+She died on February 19, 1888.

-In 1891 Cohn was appointed Professor of the Romance Languages and Literatures in Columbia College.
+In 1891 Cohn was appointed Professor of the Romance Languages and Literatures at Columbia College.
 He was president of the New York committee of L'Alliance Française from 1888 to 1902, and was made its honorary president.
 In 1897 he was made a knight of the Crown of Italy, and in 1900 an Officier of the Legion of Honor.
 He edited many French classics for educational purposes.

+He died in Paris on February 12, 1930.